NodeJS Express Login Authentication with JWT and MySQL

 With the configuration part out of the way, we can now focus on actually building the application.

-folder, we create the entity definition file named user.entity.ts
+Inside the entity folder, we create the entity definition file named user.entity.ts.

 import { Column, Entity, PrimaryGeneratedColumn } from "typeorm";